rust-lang/cargo/src/doc/src/reference/cargo-targets.md

 annotated functions and run them in parallel.
 You can pass module names to [`cargo test`] to only run the tests within that module.

+Binary targets are automatically built if there is an integration test.
+This allows an integration test to execute the binary to exercise and test its behavior.
+The `CARGO_BIN_EXE_<name>` [environment variable] is set when the integration test is built so that it can use the [`env` macro] to locate the executable.

+[environment variable]: environment-variables.md#environment-variables-cargo-sets-for-crates
+[`env` macro]: ../../std/macro.env.html

 ### Benchmarks

 Benchmarks provide a way to test the performance of your code using the